It's Everyone's Responsibility.

 The lives of the Tollway’s customers and employees depend on it.

 Maintenance workers, H.E.L.P. truck drivers, Illinois State Police troopers, construction contractors and toll collectors risk their lives every day.
 Unfortunately, not all drivers recognize the impact that their decisions and actions on the road can have on others.

 It is for this reason the Illinois Tollway launches initiative after initiative to promote roadway safety, enhance the highway system and educate the public on the law and best practices of driving.

 Work Zone Safety

 The Illinois Tollway has always committed to ensuring that its work zones remain safe for both drivers and workers during construction.
-During the 2020 construction season, the Tollway joins the Illinois Department of Transportation and the Illinois State Police to remind drivers to be prepared, stay focused, slow down and watch for workers.
+During the 2023 construction season, the Tollway joins the Illinois Department of Transportation and the Illinois State Police to remind drivers to be attentive and use extra caution while traveling through work zones.

 2023 National Work Zone Awareness